 Each year, the student can renew their FAFSA® form using their FSA ID which will allow them to skip some of the more basic questions on the form.

-After applying for a few private student loans, it can be helpful to compare the offers from different lenders.
-Consider the interest rate types (fixed vs variable), the interest rate amounts, repayment options, loan terms, hardship options, and any perks or discounts the lender may offer before making a final decision.
+Most private lenders will allow you to find out if you prequalify for a loan and at what terms and interest rates.
+This can allow you to effectively compare interest rate types (fixed vs variable), the interest rate amounts, repayment options, loan terms, hardship options, and any perks or discounts the lender may offer before making a final decision.

 • Undergraduate student loans borrowed through Direct Subsidized Loans and Direct Unsubsidized Loans range from $5,500 to $12,500 per year, varying by what year of school the student is in and their dependency status.